HIPERDINO

 Design system

-The design system was conceived as a direct response to the identified problems.
-Not as a visual layer, but as product infrastructure to prevent inconsistent and inefficient decisions.
+The design system was conceived as a direct response to the identified problems, not as a visual layer.
+Tokens, reusable components, and business-specific patterns were defined to improve usability, coherence, and iteration speed within the project's constraints.

 Collaboration with development